• Art Magazine

 • Kunstplaza Kaleidoscope - Art History of the Middle Ages

-Kaleidoscope Art History - Epochs of Art History: Art History of the Middle Ages
+Kaleidoscope of Art History - Periods of Art History: Art History of the Middle Ages

 • Venus rising from the sea, from the Casa della Venere in Conchiglia, Pompeii.
 Before 79 AD